How to Process Ingredients for Carp Bait

 Oily nut mealGentle grinding and sievingAvoid paste formation and large greasy clumps

-Dry particle grainIngredient-specific hydration and cookingPhysical preparation and food safety
+Dry particle grainIngredient-specific hydration and cookingPhysical preparation and safe feeding

 Properly processed soyUsually use as suppliedDo not confuse final boilie cooking with industrial ingredient treatment

-Phytate-rich plant ingredientConsider targeted treatment only when justifiedPhytase treatment is specific, not a universal bait requirement
+Phytate-rich plant ingredientConsider targeted treatment only when justifiedPhytase treatment is specific, not universal

 A Better Home Processing Workflow